-When Commodus entered Rome in October of this year, his future and that of the Roman Empire looked bright.
+When Commodus entered Rome, his future and that of the Roman Empire looked bright.
 No one could have expected that the emperor would turn out to be a murderous tyrant, a megalomaniac gladiator who would kill his own wife, members of his family and many members of the Roman nobility.
 Dio, who had hindsight, was harsh in his judgment.
 He believed that, after Marcus Aurelius’ death, “our history now descends from a kingdom of gold to one of iron and rust”.

 - Cassius Dio, Epitome of Book 73;

 - Historia Augusta, Marcus Aurelius Antoninus 18, 24, 27;